watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

       enterpriseSearchRef:
         name: enterprise-search-wxd  # make sure to use your Enterprise Search instance name here
     ```
-  * Once the Kibana instance spec is edited, check that your Kibana instance is healthy and the pods have restarted successfully
+  * Once the Kibana instance spec is edited, check that your Kibana instance is healthy (with green health status) and the pods have restarted successfully
     ```shell
     oc get Kibana -n ${ES_NAMESPACE}
     ```